Finding and listing virtual machine snapshots

 • Sesparse is a default format for all delta disks on the VMFS6 datastores.
 On VMFS5, Sesparse is used for virtual disks of the size 2 TB and larger.

-• In certain special purpose configurations, you may want to exclude one or more of the virtual machine's disks from the snapshot.
+• In certain special purpose configurations, it may be needed to exclude one or more of the virtual machine's disks from the snapshot.

 ESXi Shell using the vim-cmd